The GPU Pane

 This box presents a quick session-wide summary of GPU usage, including the two most important top-level metrics:

 Average GPU Usage – This is probably the most critical metric for predicting problems, since a high average usage means that the GPU has consistently had to work hard across the duration of a session.
 Many well-optimised casual games, such as Super Mario Run and Farm Heroes Super Saga show average GPU usage of below 30 percent on high-end devices.
 Only a minority of game sessions (less than one third) tested by the GameBench team show more than 60 percent average GPU usage, and less than a tenth of the sessions show more than 80 percent average GPU usage.
-Note that for devices where “GPU Total Usage” capturing is not available, GameBench Pro calculates the average GPU usage using Pixel load only.
+Note that for devices where “GPU Total Usage” capturing is not available, GameBench Pro takes into average GPU load calculation a load with the greatest average usage value.

 Peak GPU Usage – Exaggerated peaks and troughs are to be expected in any session.
 This is because workloads change significantly over the course of the user journey and also because GPU Usage is unnormalised – such that a peak in usage may cause GPU clock speed to rise, thereby causing a sudden dip in usage.
 However, if you observe prolonged bouts of heavy GPU usage (e.g. above 80 percent) combined with peaks of 100 percent, then this indicates that you may well be hitting the ceiling of what the GPU can muster.
-Note that for devices where “GPU Total Usage” capturing is not available, GameBench Pro calculates the peak GPU usage using Pixel load only.
+Note that for devices where “GPU Total Usage” capturing is not available, GameBench Pro takes into peak GPU load calculation a load with the greatest average usage value.

 GPU Vendor – This reveals the maker of the GPU.
 Different makers reveal GPU statistics in slightly different ways.
 GPU comparisons are therefore most accurate when comparing different software loads on the same hardware, rather than the same loads on different devices with different GPUs (although the latter is still possible, just with reduced reliability).